How are Conservation Easements preserved?

 Through stewardship, the Maryland Environmental Trust continues to protect properties long after the easements are signed.
 By monitoring the condition of a property, we can ensure that its easement is upheld by second-generation landowners and beyond.
 This also enables us to provide technical assistance to landowners for the restoration and protection of stream- and river-side forests, wildlife habitat, and water quality.
 Stewardship helps us establish relationships with new landowners when property changes hands, and helps us stay in touch with all easement donors over the long haul.

-Monitoring means periodic visits, with advance notice, by MET staff or MET trained volunteers to assess the condition of the property and check for compliance with the terms and conditions of the deed of conservation easement.
+Monitoring means periodic visits, with advance notice, by a staff or one of our trained volunteers to assess the condition of the property and check for compliance with the terms and conditions of the deed of conservation easement.
 All of this is documented, including photographs.
 In the event of a potential or actual violation of the terms, a follow-up contact with the landowner may be needed, and in occasional cases some kind of enforcement action.

-Stewardship involves a larger set of issues, including landowner requests for MET to approve various proposed structures or activities on the property.
+Stewardship involves a larger set of issues, including landowner requests for us to approve various proposed structures or activities on the property.
 For some types of requests, the easement document specifies the request and approval process.
-Depending on the nature of the request and the wording of the document, an amendment may be called for in some cases, within the established limits of MET's amendment policy.
+Depending on the nature of the request and the wording of the document, an amendment may be called for in some cases, within the established limits of our amendment policy.

 How is stewardship conducted?